AadilBaig/null4413/README.md

 Navigate to repo in terminal

-Navigate to client folder then type "npm install"
+Navigate to client folder then type the follow in terminal:

+    npm install

-Navigate to server folder then type "npm install"
+Navigate to server folder then type the following in terminal:

+    "npm install"

 Created a .env file in the server folder, and add the follow specs: